stahsin00/echo-lounge/README.md

 # Echo Lounge

 ## Overview
 Echo Lounge is a cyberpunk-themed bartending simulation game inspired by Va11-Hall-a.
-It features procedurally generated characters, interactive conversations powered by AI, and a drink-making and serving interface.
+It features fully procedurally generated characters using various AI APIs, interactive conversations powered by AI, and a drink-making and serving interface.
 This project is split into two main repositories:

 - [Frontend Repository](https://github.com/stahsin00/echo-lounge-frontend)
 - [Backend Repository](https://github.com/stahsin00/echo-lounge-backend)